dennis1088/Perception-Search/README.markdown

 ## Description ##

-This project is an android application that will preform google searched of things viewed by a user.
+This project is an android application that will perform google searched of things viewed by a user.

 ## How to Run ##